datopian/datahub-docs-tech/docs/publishers/core-datasets.md

 1. Preparing datasets as Core Data Packages - finding them, cleaning them, data-packaging them
 2. Maintaining Core Data Packages - keeping them up to date with the source dataset, handling changes, responding to user queries

-Each of these have sub-steps which we detail below and you can contribute in any and all of these.
+Each of these has sub-steps which we detail below and you can contribute in any and all of these.
 [In fact given how many of us there are you will almost end up doing several of these at once!]

 #### Preparing Datasets as Core Data Packages